JulienMinato/Orange-Sudoku/README.md

   Step 2: Open terminal and cd to the folder: /Orange-Sudoku/sudokuSolver

-  Step 3: Run the command ‘ $ cabal init --interactive && cabal run ’  Or Try 'cabal install --dependencies-only'.
+  Step 3: Run the command ‘ $ cabal run ’.

   Step 4: Enter a number for the question: "N queens puzzle: how many queens?" and you will have all the answers!